dalvikus/Code-Samples/CUDA/matrix_multiplication/README.md

 * [Finite Difference Methods in CUDA C/C++, Part 1](https://devblogs.nvidia.com/finite-difference-methods-cuda-cc-part-1/) and [Finite Difference Methods in CUDA C++, Part 2
 ](https://devblogs.nvidia.com/finite-difference-methods-cuda-c-part-2/) because it is another application, which should be studied later.

+# Learn CUDA
-# Comments on [Ref2]
+## Comments on [Ref2]
 It is not clear what are differences in "Tiling", "Memory coalescing" and "Avoiding memory bank conflicts".
-Comments are added in seperate files("Comments on Matrix Multiplication in CUDA.docx", "Comments on Matrix Multiplication in CUDA.pdf").
+Comments are added in seperate files("Comments on Matrix Multiplication in CUDA.docx", "Comments on Matrix Multiplication in CUDA.pdf") with another called _Way 4_.

 "Computation Optimization" should be read along with, for example, [Ref5].

+## Performance on [Ref2]
+All tests in [Ref2] are done on "GeForce GTX 960M" with compute capability 5.0, but the results are not consistent with ones in [Ref2].
+### Steps
+[cuda.zip] from [Ref2] are downloaded and modified as we proceed to the tests.
+They are copied under `cuda`.
+For details, use `git history`.
+### Compared to CUBLAS
+CUBLAS run faster than [Ref2], "Computation Optimization" by 3 times!
+Measure is done by `nvprof` only for Compute (kernels).